Piusgit/AutomaticIPv4-Calculator/README.md

 # **Installation & Usage Guide**
 ## Overview
 This guide provides how to Install the full-featured WINDOWS-version pre-release app and reusing the code, all are explained below.
-The program is completely functional and ready for use in the [ZIP file](https://github.com/douglascybersec/AutomaticIPv4-Calculator/blob/new-main/exe-file-output.zip), and accessing and reusing the codebase—including the [ZIP file](https://github.com/douglascybersec/AutomaticIPv4-Calculator/blob/new-main/exe-file-output.zip) —is made possible by cloning the repository.
+The program is completely functional and ready for use in the [exe-file-output.zip](https://github.com/douglascybersec/AutomaticIPv4-Calculator/blob/new-main/exe-file-output.zip), and accessing and reusing the codebase—including the [exe-file-output.zip](https://github.com/douglascybersec/AutomaticIPv4-Calculator/blob/new-main/exe-file-output.zip) —is made possible by cloning the repository.

 ## Prerequisites
 - [x] Windows 10/11